YottaDB/YDBDoc/MessageRecovery/errors.rst

 STRMNUMMISMTCH1, Stream nnnn exists on the receiver instance file but is unknown on the source instance

-MUPIP Error: Issued by a Source Server on a Supplementary Instance when it detects a non-Supplementary stream number nnnn (which can be any value from 1 through 15) exists on the receiving instance but not on the source instance.
-This indicates the two instances are not in sync at least with respect to stream nnnn, so replication cannot proceed.
+MUPIP Error: Issued by a Source Server on a Supplementary Instance when it detects that a non-Supplementary stream number nnnn (which can be any value from 1 through 15) exists on the receiving instance but not on the source instance.
+This indicates the two instances are not in sync, at least with respect to stream nnnn, so replication cannot proceed.

 Action: Reinitialize the receiving instance from a backup of the source instance and restart replication between the two instances.